 No More Irrelevant Information or I’m Leaving Your Mailing List!

-Previous research commissioned by SwiftERM shows that almost every online consumer has received information emailed them that has nothing to do with their personal interests or demographics. * This new study further demonstrates that online consumers are overwhelmed and running out of patience:
+Almost every online consumer has received information emailed them that has nothing to do with their personal interests or demographics.
+Online consumers are overwhelmed and running out of patience:

 - 74 per cent get frustrated with retailers when emails appear that have nothing to do with their interests